seq-to-mind/DMRST_Parser/README.md

 * Note that the `XLM-Roberta-base tokenizer` is used in both treebank pre-processing and model training scripts.
 For other tokenizers, you should change them accordingly.

 ## Inference: Supported Languages
+Instead of re-training the model, you can use the well-trained parser for inference (model checkpoint is located at `./depth_mode/Savings/`). <br>
 We trained and evaluated the model with the multilingual collection of RST discourse treebanks, and it natively supports 6 languages: English, Portuguese, Spanish, German, Dutch, Basque.
 Interested users can also try other languages.

 ## Inference: Data Format